D0rag3on/dotfiles/Readme.md

+# Personal Dotfiles

-# My personal dotfiles I use on my framework Laptop that runs Nixos
+These Dotfiles are used on a Framework 13 Laptop that runs Nixos
 Tracked using stow and git

 ## List of tracked configs